b-abhinav365/Deep-Learning---ANN-/README.md

 # Deep-Learning---ANN-
 Project Title: Bank Customer Churn Prediction using ANN

+The aim of this project is to predict whether a bank customer will churn (leave the bank) based on their demographic and account-related details.
+Customer churn prediction is crucial for banks to retain customers, reduce revenue loss, and improve customer satisfaction by identifying at-risk customers and taking proactive measures.

 # Customer Churn Prediction using Artificial Neural Networks (ANN)

 ## Project Overview